 Never lay down while studying.
 To stay focused, it’s best to sit at your desk.
 Make sure you have a comfortable chair to sit in and always sit up straight.

 One of the biggest reasons why people get bored studying is because they have no plan or end goal planned out.
 Before beginning your studying for the day, jot down some notes.

-For example, write down the chapter or chapters you’d like to get through or how many assignments that must get done during your study time.
+For example, write down the chapter or chapters you’d like to get through or how many assignments you must get done during your study time.

 It will be much easier to study once you have a concise clear to-do list.
 This ensures that you feel more focused so you get your studies done more accurately.

 5. Come Up with Creative Methods

 Be creative to make your sessions more successful and not to mention fun:

 - Come up with a little phrase or song to remember what you read